-Carlson, J. (in press).
+Carlson, J. (2014).
 The use of lifecycle models in developing and supporting data services.
 In J. Ray (Ed.), Research Data management: Practical strategies for information professionals.
 West Lafayette, IN: Purdue University Press.

 Carlson, J., & Stowell-Bracke, M. (2013).
 Data management and sharing from the perspective of graduate students: An examination of culture and practice at the Water Quality Field Station. portal: Libraries and the Academy, 13(4). p.343-361. doi: 10.1353/pla.2013.0034

 Lyle, J., Vardigan, M., Carlson, J., & Nakao, R. (2013).
 An applied approach to data curation training at the Inter-university Consortium for Political and Social Research (ICPSR).
 DigCurV 2013 International Conference.